Athletics: Men's Basketball

 Head Coach Scott McClary

-Scott McClary returned to his alma mater in 2009 as Muhlenberg’s 23rd head men’s basketball coach.
-In his first three seasons, he has led the Mules to a 44-35 record and their first appearance in the Centennial Conference championship game since 2001.
+Scott McClary returned to his alma mater in 2009 as Muhlenberg's 23rd head men's basketball coach.
+In his first five seasons, he has led the Mules to a 77-55 (.583) record and four Centennial Conference playoff berths, one of which led to the program's first appearance in the Centennial Conference championship game since 2001.